 Starting to stress about not getting back to the host about choosing a date to be interviewed

-Still worrying about what needed to say on the podcast except now I also began to worry about perhaps I was not good enough
+Still worrying about what I needed to say on the podcast except now I also began to worry about perhaps I was not good enough

 Little voice inside me playing the “what-if” tune big time